Medical treatment of bacterial prostatitis. Chronic bacterial prostatitis: treatment, causes, symptoms and diagnosis Causes of chronic prostatitis

 As you can see, the causes of inflammation can be different.
 In addition, there is a group of so-called risk factors, the presence of which increases the likelihood of developing both acute and chronic prostatitis:

-The symptoms of bacterial prostatitis are usually fairly common.
+Signs of bacterial prostatitis are usually quite characteristic.
 The disease begins acutely and develops rapidly.
-Often, patients primarily report fever, weakness, body aches, fatigue, muscle pain, nausea and vomiting.
+Often, patients first notice fever, weakness, body aches, fatigue, muscle pain, nausea, and vomiting.

 Along with this, there are also problems with the work of the genitourinary system.
 The process of urination becomes difficult and painful, the urge becomes more frequent.
 However, the bladder does not empty completely.
-The jet during urination becomes weak, while the urine itself acquires a rather unpleasant odor.
-It may also contain small impurities of blood.
-Soreness and burning sensation in the urethra is possible.
+The stream during urination becomes weak, while the urine itself acquires a rather unpleasant odor.
+It may also contain small amounts of blood.
+There may be pain and burning in the urethra.

-Patients often notice other symptoms of bacterial prostatitis.
-In particular, there is pain in the pubic region, which also radiates to the lower back.
-There may be soreness in the testicles and perineal area.
+Patients often report other symptoms of bacterial prostatitis.
+In particular, there is pain in the pubic area, which also radiates to the lower back.
+There may be pain in the testicles and perineal area.
 Men have problems with erection, and ejaculation is accompanied by painful sensations.
-Sometimes traces of blood can be seen in the semen.
-Also, pain is present during bowel movements.
+Sometimes traces of blood can be seen in semen.
+Pain is also present during bowel movements.

-If you notice such symptoms in yourself, you should immediately consult a doctor.
-The sooner the patient receives qualified medical care, the less likely the disease will become chronic.
+If you notice these symptoms, you should immediately consult a doctor.
+The sooner the patient receives qualified medical care, the less likely the disease becomes chronic.

 Chronic bacterial prostatitis

 It should be noted right away that this form of the disease is quite rare.
-Chronic bacterial prostatitis can be associated with the activity of bacteria, which are protected from the effects of drugs, as they are located deep in the tissues of the prostate.
-In addition, some microorganisms become insensitive to broad spectrum antibiotics.
+Chronic bacterial prostatitis may be due to the activity of bacteria that are protected from the effects of drugs, as they are located deep in the tissues of the prostate.
+In addition, some microorganisms become resistant to broad-spectrum antibiotics.

 Exacerbation of chronic bacterial prostatitis is accompanied by almost the same symptoms as the acute form of the disease.
 There is pain during urination, pain in the abdomen and perineum, the presence of blood in the urine and semen.
-On the other hand, fever and other signs of body intoxication are rare.
-Aggravation is replaced by a period of relative well-being - the man feels normal, but there are still some irregularities in the genitourinary system.
+On the other hand, fever and other signs of intoxication of the body are rarely observed.
+The exacerbation is replaced by a period of relative well-being - the man feels fine, but there are still some disturbances in the work of the genitourinary system.
 In particular, patients suffer from increased urge to urinate.
-Erectile problems (sometimes up to severe erectile dysfunction) and decreased sex drive are also observed.
+There are also problems with erection (sometimes up to serious erectile dysfunction) and a decrease in sexual desire.

 Diagnosis of the disease

-To begin with, the doctor conducts a physical examination and takes a history to get a complete picture of the symptoms that bother the patient.
+To begin with, the doctor conducts a physical examination and collects an anamnesis in order to get a complete picture of the symptoms that bother the patient.
 As a rule, this is enough to suspect prostatitis and prescribe additional tests.

-The patient gives blood and urine samples, which are analyzed to help detect markers of inflammation.
-You also need a digital rectal gland, which makes it possible for the doctor to determine the size, contours, organ consistency, degree of pain and some other parameters.
-In addition, during a prostate massage, you can get samples of its secretion, which are then sent for laboratory analysis.
-Culture of samples helps to determine the type of infection and the degree of its sensitivity to certain drugs.
+The patient gives blood and urine samples, the analysis of which helps to detect markers of inflammation.
+You also need a digital rectal gland, which allows the doctor to determine the size, contours, consistency of the organ, the degree of pain and some other parameters.
+In addition, during prostate massage, you can get samples of her secret, which are then sent for laboratory analysis.
+Sowing samples helps to determine the type of infection and the degree of its sensitivity to certain drugs.

 Further examination is carried out only if there are suspicions of complications.
-With a cystoscopy, the doctor can examine and evaluate the condition of the urinary tract and bladder.
+With the help of cystoscopy, the doctor can examine and evaluate the condition of the urinary canal and bladder.
 Sometimes additional urodynamic tests are performed.
 Transrectal ultrasound and computed tomography help to better understand the condition of the prostate, to detect the presence of abscesses or stones.
-If there is a suspicion of malignant transformation of cells, a biopsy of the prostate gland is performed.
+If a malignant degeneration of cells is suspected, a prostate biopsy is performed.

-After a complete examination, the doctor will be able to draw up the most effective therapy regimen.
-As a rule, antibiotic treatment for bacterial prostatitis is prescribed first.
+After a complete examination, the doctor will be able to draw up the most effective treatment regimen.
+As a rule, the first treatment for bacterial prostatitis is antibiotics.
 In particular, preparations containing tetracycline and ciprofloxacin are considered quite effective antibacterial agents.
 Depending on the severity of the disease and the type of infection, antibiotic therapy can last from four to six weeks.
-Sometimes in the first few days, drugs are administered intravenously, and then they switch to a tablet form.
-For chronic inflammation, treatment can last up to 12 weeks.
+Sometimes in the first few days, the drugs are administered intravenously, and then they switch to the tablet form.
+In the chronic form of inflammation, treatment can last up to 12 weeks.

 Other drugs are used to treat bacterial prostatitis.
-In particular, antispasmodics can alleviate the patient's condition, which help to relax the neck of the bladder and reduce pain during urination.
-As a rule, the treatment regimen includes "Alfuzosin", "Terachosin", "Silodosin" and some others.
+In particular, antispasmodics can alleviate the patient's condition, which help to relax the bladder neck and reduce pain during urination.
+As a rule, Alfuzosin, Terahozin, Silodosin and some others are included in the treatment regimen.

-If necessary, the patient is prescribed pain relievers, namely non-steroidal anti-inflammatory drugs (Paracetamol, Ibuprofen), which also help relieve fever.
+If necessary, the patient is prescribed painkillers, namely non-steroidal anti-inflammatory drugs (Paracetamol, Ibuprofen), which also help relieve fever.
 The reception of multivitamin complexes, immunomodulators, biostimulants will positively affect the condition of a man.

 Other treatments

-During the recovery phase, patients are often advised to massage the prostate.
-This procedure helps to eliminate fluid stagnation, improve tissue metabolism, increase local immunity, restore the drainage function of the prostate, and increase blood flow.
+During the recovery phase, patients are often advised to perform prostate massage.
+This procedure helps to eliminate fluid stagnation, improve tissue metabolism, increase local immunity, restore the drainage function of the prostate, and also increase blood flow.

-Also, in the course of treatment, various methods of physiotherapy can be used, in particular:
+Also, during the treatment process, various methods of physiotherapy can be used, in particular:

 • magnetotherapy;